African-Robotics-Unit/AcinoSet/README.md

     --data_dir ../data/2019_03_07/extrinsic_calib/argus_folder
 ```

-### Trajectory Refinement:
+### 3D Reconstruction:

-On top of standard triangulation (TRI), we offer three different trajectory refinement options:
+To reconstruct a cheetah into 3D, we offer three different trajectory refinement options on top of standard triangulation (TRI):

 -  Sparse Bundle Adjustment (SBA)
 -  Extended Kalman Filter (EKF)
 -  Full Trajectory Estimation (FTE)

-You can run each refinement seperately.
+You can run each refinement option seperately.
 For example, simply open `FTE.ipynb` and follow the instructions!
 Otherwise, you can run all types of refinements in one go:
 ```sh
 python all_optimizations.py --data_dir 2019_03_09/lily/run --start_frame 70 --end_frame 170 --dlc_thresh 0.5
 ```

-**NB**: When running the FTE, we recommend you use the MA86 solver.
-For details on how to set this up, please see [this](https://github.com/African-Robotics-Unit/docs/blob/main/linear-solvers.md).
+**NB**: When running the FTE, we recommend that you use the MA86 solver.
+For details on how to set this up, see [these instructions](https://github.com/African-Robotics-Unit/docs/blob/main/linear-solvers.md).